After making the caramel dip last week, I knew that I had to use it for more than just for apple dipping.

 - Brownies will keep in an air tight container for up to 1 week.

-2) I prefer using whole wheat flour but it can be substituted with all purpose flour as well.
+1) Coconut oil can be substituted with an equal amount of melted vegan butter or margarine.2) I prefer using whole wheat flour but it can be substituted with all purpose flour as well.

 Don’t forget to make the caramel dip for this recipe!